We’ll help you get the best

 We can help you complete your application and submit the correct forms.
 If you’re just looking for a bit of advice, we can help with that too.
 We take a personal approach to every person’s case.
 One of our trained staff will offer information and advice on the process of making a claim, as well as the government legislation that covers veterans’ compensation.

-Our highly trained team can: Talk to you about the details related to your claims Put together all the evidence you have to support your claims Make sure you have all the correct supporting documents Help you complete and lodge your paperwork Liaise with DVA about your claim Help you to understand the claims process as it progresses Keep in touch with you throughout the process to provide updates and reassurance.
+Our highly trained team can: Talk to you about the details related to your claims Put together all the evidence you have to support your claims Make sure you have all the correct supporting documents Help you complete and lodge your paperwork Liaise with Department of Veteran Affairs about your claim Help you to understand the claims process as it progresses Keep in touch with you throughout the process to provide updates and reassurance.
 While the process can be daunting, we’ve worked with clients who have found financial independence by having claims accepted.
-Reaching out for help with DVA claims can help reduce the stress and anxiety of managing them alone.
+Reaching out for help with claims can help reduce the stress and anxiety of managing them alone.
 Knowing that someone has your back

 I'd like to meet someone face to face to discuss my claim.
 Where and when can I meet in person?